jbock-java/jbock/README.md

 ````

 In addition to `parseOrExit`, there is also a highly configurable `parse` method with no side effects.

-jbock will warn about missing parameters:
+Here's a screenshot of jbock in action:

 <img src="images/screenshot.png" alt="screenshot">